aschwenn/Rubiks-2x2-Cube-Solver/README.md

 A work in progress

 The goal of this project was to create a program that accepts as an input the current state of a 2x2 Rubik's Cube ("Pocket Cube"), and outputs a step-by-step Beginner's Method solution of that cube, in order to guide the user through solving it using the Beginner's Method.
 I haven't extensively tested the solutions, so if you encounter an "invalid cube" error for what you're sure is a valid input cube, let me know.
-The program contains 7 total files -- 3 header/cpp pairs, and the runner file.
+The program contains 7 total files -- 3 header/cpp pairs and the runner file.

 **Inputting the cube state**